tchoi8/handmadecomputer/Interface/readme.md

  ![](https://farm6.staticflickr.com/5652/20858537691_ebe368b805_o.jpg =400x)

-This is a microscopic image of a chip (Resistor - Transistor Logic) from 1963. flip flop [1].
-Images like these, the inside of chips, reveal the visual patterns, designed for engineering purpose but nonetheless appealing and interesting geometric forms.
-It reminds of works of Frank Stella, Sol Lewitt and other artists.
+This is a microscopic image of a microchip (resistor-transistor flip-flop logic [1]) from 1963.
+Images like these reveal the visual patterns of the interior circuitry which, designed for engineering purposes, are also quite geometrically appealing.
+They remind me of Frank Stella, Sol Lewitt, and the work other minimalist artists.

 ![](https://farm1.staticflickr.com/703/20884034731_b40b344d58_o.jpg =400x)

 Josephson Junctions Chip from IBM.
 </br>
 </br>
 </br>